Samirnunes/ml-algorithms-from-scratch/README.md

-# Model Implementation From Scratch
+# Machine Learning Algorithms From Scratch

 Each folder has a `README` explaining the implemented algorithm plus the test.